What is a Clinical Trial?

 Clinical trials are conducted in phases.
 The trials at each phase have a different purpose and help scientists answer different questions.

 - Phase I Trials: Researchers test an experimental drug or treatment on a small group of people (20-80) for the first time to evaluate its safety, how it should be administered (orally, intravenously or by injection) and how often.
-These trials also help health care professionals determine a safe dosage range and identify side effects.
+These trials also help healthcare professionals determine a safe dosage range and identify side effects.

-- Phase II Trials: The experimental drug or treatment is given to a larger group of people (100-300) to provide preliminary information about how well the new drug works and to generate more information about its safety and benefits.
+- Phase II Trials: The experimental drug or treatment is gen to a larger group of people (100-300) to provide preliminary information about how well the new drug works and to generate more information about its safety and benefits.

 - Phase III Trials: The experimental drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly-used treatments and collect information that will allow the experimental drug or treatment to be used safely.